AlibabaCloudDocs/oss/intl.en-US/Tools/ossutil/Download and installation.md

                 You can also add `http://` or `https://` to specify the protocol that ossutil uses to access OSS.
 The default protocol is HTTP.
 For example, if you want to access a bucket in the China \(Hangzhou\) region by using HTTPS, set the endpoint to `https://oss-cn-shenzhen.aliyuncs.com`.

-            -   accessKeyID、accessKeySecret: Enter the AccessKey pair of your account.
+            -   accessKeyID and accessKeySecret: Enter the AccessKey pair of your account.
                 -   For more information about how to obtain the AccessKey pair of an Alibaba Cloud account or a RAM user, see [Create an AccessKey pair]().
                 -   For more information about how to obtain the AccessKey pair of a temporary STS token, see [Access OSS with a temporary access credential provided by STS](/intl.en-US/Developer Guide/Data security/Access and control/Access OSS with a temporary access credential provided by STS.md).
             -   stsToken: This option is required only when you use a temporary STS token to access OSS buckets.
 Otherwise, you can leave this parameter empty.
 For more information about how to generate an STS token, see [Temporary access credential](/intl.en-US/Developer Guide/Objects/Upload files/Authorized third-party upload.md).